 Running between Cambodia and Vietnam in Southeast Asia is the Mekong River.
 At 4,350 kilometres (2,703 miles) in length, it is the 12th longest river in the world, and the 7th longest river in Asia.
-On the river cruise front, it has also proven to be one of the most popular waterways in Southeast Asia; a trend that shows no signs of decreasing for the 2019 season.
+On the river cruise front, it has also proven to be one of the most popular waterways in Southeast Asia.

 Cruises begin in either Siem Reap, Cambodia or Ho Chi Minh City, Vietnam; the latter of which is still commonly referred to by locals as Saigon.
 Distances are short enough that the journey between Siem Reap and Ho Chi Minh City or reverse can be covered in about a week, though most cruise lines include the option to combine a longer overland journey that frequently heads to northern Vietnam to explore the breathtaking UNESCO World Heritage Site of Ha Long Bay.